GBL (GBC1 and GBC2) Company in Mauritius

 Even better, these companies were able to apply for a Tax Residence Certificate, TRC, and upon receiving it, they profited from the network of Double Tax Treaties established by Mauritius.

-On the other hand, GBC2 companies were not considered as residents in Mauritius.
+On the other hand, Global Business Category 2 (GBC2) companies were not considered as residents in Mauritius.

 Consequently, they were never liable to be taxed by the Mauritian government, but, at the same time, GBC2 companies weren’t eligible for profiting from the Double Taxation Treaties network.